I Became a Legend After My 10 Year-Long Last Stand: Light novel

 Written by Ezogingitune, I Became a Legend After My 10 Year-Long Last Stand was serialized on the user-generated novel publishing website Shōsetsuka ni Narō from June 21, 2018, to January 15, 2021.
-It was later acquired by SB Creative who began releasing it with illustrations by DeeCHA under their GA Novel light novel imprint on February 15, 2019.
-Seven volumes have been released as of July 2022.
+It was later acquired and published by SB Creative with illustrations by DeeCHA under their GA Novel light novel imprint on February 15, 2019.
+Eight volumes have been released as of July 2026.